-SECTION 5.41: Disciplinary Action
+SECTION 5.37: Disciplinary Action

-A. Grounds for disciplinary action of County employees, ranging from warnings to immediate discharge, depending upon the seriousness of the offense, shall include, but not be limited to, the following:
+A. Grounds for disciplinary action of County employees, ranging from warnings to immediate discharge, depending upon the seriousness of the occurrence, shall include, but not be limited to, the following:

-(1) Dishonesty or falsification of records;

-(2) Use of alcoholic beverages or drugs which affect job performance, including the consumption of alcoholic beverages or drugs during working hours as well as the abuse of alcoholic beverages or drugs during non-working hours which, as a result of said abuse, affect the job performance of the employee during actual working hours.
+- (1) Dishonesty or falsification of records. - (2) Use of alcoholic beverages or drugs which affect job performance, including the consumption of alcoholic beverages or drugs during working hours as well as the abuse of alcoholic beverages or drugs during non-working hours which, because of said abuse, affect the job performance of the employee during actual working hours.
 Boyd County Fiscal Court has an Employee Assistance Program (EAP) for employees who request help.
-AMENDED DECEMBER 29, 2020

-(3) Unauthorized use or abuse of County equipment or property;

-(4) Theft or destruction of County equipment or property;

-(5) Habitual tardiness, unauthorized or excessive absence or abuse of sick leave;

-(6) Disregard or repeated violations of safety rules and regulations;

-(7) Unsatisfactory performance of duties;

-(8) Disobeying a supervisor;

-(9) Performing outside work during working hours established by the County; or

-(10) Displaying or distributing campaign material for a political campaign during normal working hours; the placement of any campaign or political material on a County vehicle; or participating in political activities while on the job site or during normal working hours.
+AMENDED DECEMBER 29, 2020 - (3) Unauthorized use or abuse of County equipment or property. - (4) Theft or destruction of County equipment or property. - (5) Habitual tardiness, unauthorized or excessive absence or abuse of sick leave. - (6) Disregard or repeated violations of safety rules and regulations. - (7) Unsatisfactory performance of duties. - (8) Disobeying a supervisor. - (9) Performing outside work during working hours established by the County; or - (10) Displaying or distributing campaign material for a political campaign during normal working hours; the placement of any campaign or political material on a County vehicle; or participating in political activities while on the job site or during normal working hours.

-B. The County Judge may place an employee on leave, with or without pay, pending investigation of any alleged activity.
+B. The County Judge and/or the County Administrator may place an employee on leave, with or without pay, pending investigation of any alleged activity.
 Fiscal Court shall be notified no later than the next regular meeting.
+AMENDED JUNE 26TH 2025

-SECTION 5.42: Demotion
+SECTION 5.38: Demotion

-A. The County Judge may, with Fiscal Court approval, demote an employee provided the employee possesses the minimum qualifications for the position to which he is demoted.
-Reasons for demotion include, but are not limited to:
+A. The County Judge and/or County Administrator may, with Fiscal Court approval, demote an employee provided the employee possesses the minimum qualifications for the position to which he is demoted.
+Reasons for demotion include, but are not limited to: AMENDED JUNE 26TH, 2025

-(1) Inability to carry out duties in accordance with the standards prescribed for the position or these rules;
+(1) Inability to carry out duties in accordance with the standards prescribed for the position or these rules.

-(2) Disciplinary reasons;
+(2) Disciplinary reasons

-(3) In lieu of layoff.
+(3) Transfer to alternative position in lieu of layoff.
+AMENDED JUNE 26TH, 2025